An oTree app has 3 data models: Subsession, Group, and Player.

 in creating_session 1 in creating_session 2 in creating_session 3

 Returns a list of all the groups in the subsession.

 Returns a list of all the players in the subsession.

-Integer starting from 1.
+Automatically assigned integer starting from 1.
 In multiplayer games, indicates whether this is player 1, player 2, etc.

 The session/subsession/group/participant this player belongs to.
 See What is “self”?.

 The number of participants in the session.